cyber-prophet/bostrom-journal/BostromJournal001.md

 ## Knowledge graph [~](https://cyb.ai/ipfs/QmY5GGToNJ7ZZEju5Q6n52qGLGti3wuLPAa5xNfFEjSjje)

-The knowledge graph of Bostrom blockchain consists of pairs: each source particle is connected to a destination particle via cyberlink (with additional information of neuron's address and the height info).
+The knowledge graph of the Bostrom blockchain consists of pairs: each source particle is connected to a destination particle via cyberlink (with additional information of the neuron's address and height info).
 So it can be encoded as `source_particle - destination_particle`, which reduces the complexity of entering data (compared to triples, commonly used in modern knowledge graph applications).
 Cyberlinks combined with markdown marked up text files, where various conventions on connections between particles could be used, provide the necessary flexibility to Bostrom's knowledge graph, adapting it to a vast variety of possible usages.

 ### Particles [~](https://cyb.ai/ipfs/QmSxizUKhJhyVjzXQJfwiUabsdCdHSSWfkiMRAPcmVjqSY)

 A particle is a hash of the file in IPFS network (`cid` in IPFS terminology).
-A file can be retrieved from IPFS network using its `cid`.
-Particles are written into Bostrom blockchain.
-But, cyb.ai application is built to render the content of cyberlinked files.
+A file can be retrieved from the IPFS network using its `cid`.
+Particles are written into the Bostrom blockchain.
+But, the cyb.ai application is built to render the content of cyberlinked files.

 ### Cyberlinks [~](https://cyb.ai/ipfs/QmZ21tAfZ4Yu2XCWDzMEFUQJFrMTVk8bAgt9GfLMXiYQhH)

-A cyberlink (noun) is a link between two particles registered in Bostrom blockchain by a particular neuron.
+A cyberlink (noun) is a link between two particles registered in the Bostrom blockchain by a particular neuron.

 To cyberlink (verb) - to create a cyberlink between two particles.